Back to Health News & Stories

 When a woman reaches childbearing age, pregnancy and delivery pose cardiac risks to both mother and baby.

 • Pregnancy is a stressful time on a woman’s heart, with blood volume increasing by up to 40% to nourish a growing baby.
-With the heart pumping so much more blood, heart rate increases and blood vessels dilate to get blood to the uterus.
-And with breathing rate increasing as well, the heart is working harder than ever.
+With the heart pumping so much more blood, her heart rate increases and blood vessels dilate to get blood to the uterus.
+And with her breathing rate increasing as well, the heart is working harder than ever.
 These heart changes are a normal part of pregnancy but need to be carefully managed.

 • Pregnancy-related high blood pressure—or other pre-existing heart conditions—can be intensely stressful on the heart when expecting and may require the services of a cardiologist and a maternal-fetal medicine physician.